richfitz/diversitree/README.md

 The interesting directories are:

-* diversitree: the R package
+* inst/tests: testing functions that exercise most of the package's main features.
+Running
-* diversitree/inst/tests: testing functions that exercise most of the package's main features.
-Running `./diversitree/diversitree/inst/tests/zzz.R` will run the tests from the installed diversitree package, or use `testthat`'s `test_dir` on this directory.
+`./inst/tests/zzz.R` will run the tests from the installed diversitree package, or use `testthat`'s `test_dir` on this directory.
 * doc: Vignettes, and their required data files.